-In this quick guide we examine the most common car air conditioning problems, their causes, and how you can fix them.
+In this quick guide we examine the most common car air conditioning system problems, their causes, and how you can fix them.

-With summer swiftly approaching and despite how the weather is performing just now, switching on your vehicle’s air conditioning system for the first time this year may be on the cards.
+With summer swiftly approaching and despite how the weather is performing just now, switching on your vehicle’s air conditioning unit for the first time this year may be on the cards.
 Air conditioning can make the longest and shortest car journeys as comfortable as possible, but what happens if you turn on your air con only to find that you still feel the heat?

 After months of resting, many car owners encounter a number of unfortunate problems, issues that may prevent your air conditioning system from working as it should do.
 Understanding the common problems that affect car air conditioning units is a vital part of the puzzle.
 Become one step closer to solving your car air conditioning dilemmas, and stay fresh and cool on the roads this summer by getting to know the issues below.